-We all know bananas are a rich source of sucrose, fructose and glucose, all of which compliment the high fibre in the banana, and thus releases the sugars slowly into the bloodstream to give us stable energy throughout the day.
-Bananas also contain high levels of potassium which help to keep our muscles contracting properly during exercise and prevents lactic acid build up (less cramping).
+We all know bananas are a rich source of sucrose, fructose, and glucose, all of which compliment the high fiber in the banana and thus release the sugars slowly into the bloodstream to give us stable energy throughout the day.
+Bananas also contain high levels of potassium which help to keep our muscles contracting properly during exercise and prevents lactic acid build-up (less cramping).
 Just TWO bananas provide enough energy for a strenuous 90-minute workout!

 Bananas are rich in vitamin B6 which helps to regulate blood glucose levels and thus positively affect your mood.
 One study found that treating premenstrual women with 100mg of vitamin B6 per day effectively treated their premenstrual symptoms and premenstrual depression (5).
 Instead of taking pills like ibuprofen or Midol (and reaping the side-effects of those drugs), simply eat a banana!

 Our brains run on glucose – therefore, bananas are great to help boost our brain power.
 Bananas also contain potassium, which research has shown can help assistant learning and memory by making pupils more alert.
 Children who consume a potassium-rich fruit breakfast often do better on tests than children who do not.